People in Mali

 Many of the women were very attractive.
 Especially one Dogon lady that posed for me had a beautiful face.

 Women wear mostly traditional clothes, ankle length dresses or skirts, usually very colorful.
-Only in the large cities would you see women in western clothes. they almost always were young women or teenagers.
+Only in the large cities would you see women in western clothes.
+They almost always were young women or teenagers.
 Men are divided about 50/50 between traditional clothes and western style clothes.

 Tea making